7 Strategies for Using a Chatbot in Lead Generation

 Your sales strategy is the message, and chatbots are the messenger.
 To make sure it’s not shot in its digital foot, there are key ways to use a bot as part of your funnel.

-Chatbots elevate the exchange.
-Instead of solely relying on copy to appeal to customers, you can now use conversation to build relationships and trust.
+Instead of solely relying on copy to appeal to customers, you can now use conversational AI to build relationships and trust.
 Bots proactively guide site visitors through your sales funnel by appealing to their pain points, making recommendations, getting them on your email list and helping you nurture the customer over time.

 If you want to meet more customers on your website, keep reading to find out how you can use a lead generation chatbot to stoke interest and generate valuable prospects.

 - Skip the queue system and help customers instantly

 - Keep the welcome message short and interesting

 - Collect user data in a non-suspicious way

 - Retarget visitors who have engaged with your brand

 - Talk to customers in their native language

 - Follow-up with customers and show you remember them